-CJ 5102 Administration in Criminal Justice (3) An intensive, in-depth analysis of criminal justice agencies (law enforcement, corrections, and court administration), organizational structures, and management techniques.
+CJ 5000 Criminal Justice Philosophy and Policy (3) An examination of various areas or criminal justice philosophy, theory, and policy, including an analysis of the role, creation and function of public policy.
 Prerequisite: Admission to the MS in Criminal Justice program.

-CJ 5105 Custody, Care and Treatment in the Institutional Setting (3) An examination of operations in the institutional setting relating to classification, custody, care, and treatment of the confined offender.

-CJ 5301 Legal Aspects of the Criminal Justice System (3) Current legal issues affecting the various areas of criminal justice.
-Prerequisite: Admission to the MS in Criminal Justice program.

-CJ 5600 Individual Research (3) Individual study and research of pertinent criminal justice administration issues.
+- CJ 5003 Causes of Crime (3) An analysis of theoretical perspectives addressing causes and correlates of crime, with attention given to typologies, victim and offender issues, as well as policy implications of various perspectives on crime.
+Prerequisite: Admission to the MS in Criminal Justice program. - CJ 5006 Comparative and International Criminal Justice Systems (3) A comprehensive overview of the variety of ways that criminal justice systems are organized and implemented around the world.
+Prerequisite: Admission to the MS in Criminal Justice program. - CJ 5102 Administration in Criminal Justice (3) An intensive, in-depth analysis of criminal justice agencies (law enforcement, corrections, and court administration), organizational structures, and management techniques.
+Prerequisite: Admission to the MS in Criminal Justice program. - CJ 5105 Custody, Care and Treatment in the Institutional Setting (3) An examination of operations in the institutional setting relating to classification, custody, care, and treatment of the confined offender. - CJ 5301 Legal Aspects of the Criminal Justice System (3) An investigative overview of the jurisprudential process and legal issues affecting the various areas of criminal justice Prerequisite: Admission to the MS in Criminal Justice program. - CJ 5600 Individual Research (3) Individual study and research of pertinent criminal justice administration issues.
 Completion of this course fulfills the non-thesis option in the program.
 Prerequisites: Instructor consent.
-Prerequisites: Must have completed core classes (CJ 5000, CJ 5003, CJ 5006, CJ 5102, CJ 5301, CJ 5610, CJ 5620, and CJ 5625) prior to enrollment in class, or be concurrently enrolled in last core classes(es) and CJ 5600 in final semester of completing program.

-CJ 5602 Readings in Criminal Justice Administration (1-6) Selected readings that allow the student to pursue areas of particular interest in Criminal Justice.
+Prerequisites: Must have completed core classes (CJ 5000, CJ 5003, CJ 5006, CJ 5102, CJ 5301, CJ 5610, CJ 5620, and CJ 5625) prior to enrollment in class, or be concurrently enrolled in last core classes(es) and CJ 5600 in final semester of completing program. - CJ 5602 Readings in Criminal Justice Administration (1-6) Selected readings that allow the student to pursue areas of particular interest in Criminal Justice.
 May be repeated for a maximum of 6 semester hours.
-Prerequisite: Instructor consent.

-CJ 5610 Statistics for Criminal Justice (3) Graduate introduction to statistical techniques in criminal justice.
+Prerequisite: Instructor consent. - CJ 5610 Statistics for Criminal Justice (3) Graduate introduction to statistical techniques in criminal justice.
 The course provides an understanding of the relationship between statistical analysis and research methodology.
 It is a basic graduate course in statistics and presumes minimal mathematical or statistical background.
 Stress is placed on the assumptions, restrictions and uses of various statistical techniques rather than on mathematical derivation of formulas or detailed examination of theoretical systems.
-Prerequisite: Admission to the MS in Criminal Justice program.

-CJ 5620 Methods of Criminal Justice Research (3) A comprehensive examination of the basic concepts of research, causal order of variables, sampling techniques, research designs, techniques of data collection and analysis that will enable the student to critically evaluate crime and delinquency research as well as design and implement his/her own research.
-Prerequisite: Admission to the MS in Criminal Justice program.

-CJ 5625 Crime Analysis (3) The patterns of crime, the analysis of such patterns and applications of crime analysis.
+Prerequisite: Admission to the MS in Criminal Justice program - CJ 5620 Methods of Criminal Justice Research (3) A comprehensive examination of the basic concepts of research, causal order of variables, sampling techniques, research designs, techniques of data collection and analysis that will enable the student to critically evaluate crime and delinquency research as well as design and implement his/her own research.
+Prerequisite: Admission to the MS in Criminal Justice program. - CJ 5625 Crime Analysis (3) The patterns of crime, the analysis of such patterns and applications of crime analysis.
 Focus is on temporal and spatial distributions of crime, crime analysis charting and visual investigative analysis.
-Prerequisite: Admission to the MS in Criminal Justice program.

-CJ 5700 The Juvenile Justice System (3) The historical development and assessment of current policies and practices of agencies involved in the juvenile justice system.

-CJ 6600 Thesis (1-6) Special investigation into a specific area of criminal justice administration.
+Prerequisite: Admission to the MS in Criminal Justice program. - CJ 5700 The Juvenile Justice System (3) The historical development and assessment of current policies and practices of agencies involved in the juvenile justice system. - CJ 6600 Thesis (1-6) Special investigation into a specific area of criminal justice administration.
 It is recommended that the student should have completed the major courses in his/her program before enrolling in this course.
 Prerequisite: CJ 5620.